The Fight Against Aids: Our Progress, Infographic.

 The Fight Against Aids

-Since the discovery of AIDS nearly Thirty Five years ago, we've made tremendous strides in the prevention and treatment of this disease.
-But there's still work to be done.
+Since the discovery of AIDS in the 1980s, we’ve made tremendous strides in the prevention and treatment of this disease.
+The progress is incredible, but AIDS is still a crisis.

-Thirty Seven Million people worldwide are living with HIV AIDS.
+38 million people are living with HIV globally.

-Twenty five point eight Million of them are living in Sub-Saharan Africa.
+Nearly 26 million of them are living in sub-Saharan Africa.

 Progress over time